Collisions with wildlife

 According to Manitoba Public Insurance claims data, October and November are the two worst months for deer/vehicle collisions in Manitoba.

-Two maps ─ Winnipeg and rural Manitoba ─ are now available for Manitoba motorists to see areas with the highest concentration of deer crashes (hot spots).
+Two maps ─ Winnipeg and rural Manitoba ─ are available for Manitoba motorists to see and prepare for those areas with the highest concentration of deer crashes (hot spots).

 Tips to help keep you safe: